nonsalant/contract/generator/README.md

 ### Option 1: No build setp

 The generator can be used without any build step, with the existing contract styles (in regular/vanilla css) already compiled in `📁data/style.min.css`.

-If running the generator locally, a local server will nedd to be started (eg: using the <em>Five Server</em> extension in VS Code) in order for the generator to work (browsers block ES6 imports from being used locally).

 ---